The Measured Scoop

 Whenever you cook large pieces of poultry, it is imperative to have a meat thermometer.
 Undercooked meat can cause food poisoning, such as salmonella poisoning.
 There are many options to choose from.

 This analog thermometer is similar to the school-issued thermometer from my culinary school days.
 It's inexpensive and dishwasher safe.
 I have one similar to this popular instant-read thermometer.
 I love the larger screen, finger hole, and fold-out probe.
-This lollipop-shaped thermometer comes highly recommended and rated and gets you readings in 2-3 seconds.
-If you want to have all the temperature info from another room, you can get appy with this cordless bluetooth option!
+This lollipop-shaped thermometer is fantastic because it gets you readings in 2-3 seconds, has a large screen, and comes in multiple colors.
+For a wireless option, try this ThermoMaven thermometer.
+The temperature probe remains in the cut of meat while it cooks so you can monitor it the entire time and set an alarm for when it reaches your desired temperature.
+(Paid Links)

 Substitutions